TestinProd123/TeamsPowerShell/README.txt

 ## Selecting an option
 1.)
 Copy the contents of the "Teams Bulk Admin Script" to notepad and save it as "Teams Bulk Admin Script.PS1" as file type "all files".
 2.)
-Right click "Teams Bulk Admin Script.PS1" and click "Run with Powershell" 3.)
+Right click "Teams Bulk Admin Script.PS1" and click "Run with Powershell".
+(You could alternatively just open up a PowerShell window and paste in the script and hit enter).
+3.)
 Accept the terms and conditions set out by the script by pressing "Y" 4.)
 Choose a program, either option 1 or 2.
 	Option 1:  B2B Guesting and User Assignment Tool: This tool is used to onboard guest users to your organisation and allocate them to specific Teams and Private Channels based on a CSV file.